 XJEase Model Library

 After the interconnection test, XJTAG continues by running tests written in the XJEase language, that are normally from XJTAG’s built-in test library.
 The tests use the functionality of the devices on the board to verify that they are present and connected correctly.
-Because XJEase is a fully-featured programming language, these tests are dynamic, and are written to react to the conditions they find on the board.
+Because XJEase is a fully-featured programming language, these tests are dynamic and are written to perform optimised testing to detect faults, and then running supplementary testing as required to pinpoint the issue.

 Device-Centric Tests

 XJTAG’s library tests are device-centric – they are specific to the type of device being tested but not to the circuit they are placed in, or to the JTAG devices that are used to drive the nets on the PCB.
 This means that tests can simply be added to the project and re-used without modification whenever that type of device is re-used in other projects.
-Over time, this greatly reduces the engineering costs of project setup with XJTAG.
+Over time, XJTAG greatly reduces the engineering costs of test development.

 Fault Analysis